Skip to main content

 USCDI v3 Gap Score Sprint (2-Week)

-Identify where your data falls short of USCDI v3 requirements and receive a scored, evidence-backed gap analysis you can act on immediately.
-Revenue expansion: payers are actively adopting v5 via SVAP—organizations moving ahead of the mandate cycle are documenting $125,000 annual savings per 100 beds and 340% ROI within 18 months.
-This sprint also maps your v5/v7 readiness gap so you can begin voluntary SVAP adoption and position for the April 13, 2026 v7 comment period.
+Quantify your Vendor Compliance Gap: where your data falls short of enforced USCDI v3 requirements and where your EHR vendor's roadmap leaves you exposed.
+Receive a scored, evidence-backed gap analysis you can act on immediately—without waiting for a vendor release cycle.
+This sprint maps your v3 baseline through voluntary SVAP adoption for v5 and positions for the v7 framework (public comment closes April 13, 2026).
+Revenue expansion context: payers are actively adopting v5—organizations moving ahead of the mandate cycle are documenting $125,000 annual savings per 100 beds and 340% ROI within 18 months.

 Deliverables